TheBrightSparkDev/MakeWebWork/README.md

 ## Follow me on Git Hub to stay up to date and message me for project ideas/pitches always ready to work with someone.

 # Notes for assessor <a name="notes-for-assessor"></a>

-Here is a temporary admin account so you can assess the functionality behind the site.

-User: Assessor
-Password: Passmeplease